lexatlas-org/lexatlas-semantic-kernel/readme.md

-Here is the updated `README.md` for **LexAtlas Frontend**, with a reference to completing the `01-Azure AI Search Deployment Tutorial.md` first, and maintaining a clean, professional tone:

----

 # LexAtlas Frontend

 This project is built using **Chainlit**, a framework for prototyping, debugging, and sharing applications built on top of large language models (LLMs).
-It integrates a **PostgreSQL** database as the data layer and uses **Prisma** as the ORM for managing database migrations.
+It integrates with **Azure AI Services** and Semantic Kernel to manage conversational AI agents in legal and regulatory scenarios.

 > **Note:** Before running this frontend application, make sure you have completed the setup described in the following tutorials:
 >